 Exceeding the rated towing capacity may damage the frame, suspension and increase the risk of an accident.

-By rolling cargo, we mean ATV cargo trailers, logging trailers, wheeled utility tools, or any other trailer where the load’s full weight is being placed on wheels and the ATV trailer hitch.
+By rolling cargo, we mean ATV cargo trailers, logging trailers, wheeled utility tools, or any other trailer where the entire weight is placed on the trailer wheels and the ATV hitch.

 The cargo should not be dragging, and the wheels should be rolling freely on a hard, smooth surface such as gravel or hard dirt.